elastic/ml-cpp/jupyter/README.md

 --machine-type=e2-standard-16
 ```

-Once the instance is created, you will receive the external IP address of the instance.
+Once the instance is created, you receive the external IP address of the instance.

 Now, **navigate to** `https://<external_ip>:9999`.
 Since it is HTTPS and we are using self-signed certificates, you will
 need to confirm the security exception.